alexdrdak/DT25-HillaireReeval/README.md

 ## Hillaire's benchmark on instancing

 Hillaire, in his `Improving Performance by Reducing Calls to the Driver` article in [*OpenGL Insights*](http://www.openglinsights.com/) presented results from his benchmark on efficiency of instancing, in which he compared OpenGL's instancing methods.
-While insightful at the time, the article now shows its age and contains several limitations in the context of modern OpenGL practices—for instance, the use of uniforms to transmit instance data.
+While insightful at the time, the article now shows its age and contains several limitations in the context of modern OpenGL practicesâ€”for instance, the use of uniforms to transmit instance data.

 At the time of Hillaire's writing, only the uniform storage was available - and thus being restricted to a certain, relatively low data limit.
 Nowadays, modern OpenGL applications utilize *SSBO*s freely, which provide an efficient way of transporting data, unrestricted to allocate up to possibly whole available GPGPU memory.
 Additionally, this benchmark had also pointed out a certain **breaking point**, where noninstanced method performed better than those instanced.
 This benchmark needed a little refresh in modern context.